Kata Farm: History

 The original church built on the estate in the late 10th century was made of wood.
 It was later replaced with a larger church building, made of stone.

 It is evident that builders from outside of Västergötland – most likely from Denmark, Germany, and England – erected the stone structure, as such building methods were not known in Sweden at the time.
 This may however have started a trend in Västergötland to build churches of stone, as these proliferate from the 11th century onwards.
 Churches at the time were built on private estates, and were a sign of the wealth and power of the landowners.

-The 4000 m2 cemetery, created around the same time the wooden church was built, contains thousands of graves.
-The landowner families were placed closest to the church, whilst servants and thralls were buried on the outskirts.
+The 4000 m2 cemetery, created around the same time the wooden church, contains thousands of graves.
+The landowner families were placed closest to the church, while servants and slaves were buried on the outskirts.
 Men were buried south of the church, women to the north.
 The wealthy were buried in limestone or wooden coffins, the poor were put straight in the ground.
 The bodies were buried with the feet to east, according to christian tradition.
+The oldest remains were dated to the 10th century, before the earliest historical account of Christianity in Sweden.

 Excavations of the hill near Varnhem Abbey started in 2005 and continued for 12 years.
 The artefacts found during the digs are on display at the Museum of Västergötland in Skara.
-It is clear that the estate was once very powerful and internationally well-connected, as ancient Roman and English coins have been found, as well as skeletons of greyhounds, a status symbol in ancient Rome but very unusual at northern latitudes.
+Residents of the estate were wealthy engaged in long distance trade, ancient Roman and English coins have been found, as well as skeletons of greyhounds, a status symbol in ancient Rome but very unusual at northern latitudes.

 Kata's grave, sealed with an engraved runestone bearing a cross, was discovered just north of the church.
 In close proximity, another grave containing a man has been found.
 It is believed that this is Kata's husband Kättil, who had the runestone made for his wife.
 The inscription reads: "Kätill made this stone after Kata his wife sister of Torgil".